rblopes/fire-arrow/README.md

 ### Quick guide

-As expected, using Fire Arrow should be quick and simple:
+As expected, using Fire Arrow should be a quick and simple task:

 - Use the mouse to click an item, song or prize icon to highlight (activate) it; drag and drop any of these icons over the hints below.